CHILD SAFETY POLICY

 Exemption - Because we are currently in rental facilities, we may not be able to practically abide by this Open Door Policy.
 For example, the door to the nursery at the Regent need not remain open at all times.

-For children in nursery, a security check-in/check-out procedure will be followed.
-The child will be signed in by a parent or guardian, who will receive a “child check” for the child similar to a claim check.
-The parent or guardian must present the “child check” in order to sign out the child from our care.
-In the event that a parent or guardian is unable to present the “child check,” The Children’s Ministry Director will be contacted.
+For all children in our children's ministries, a security check-in/check-out procedure will be followed.
+The child will be signed in by a parent or guardian, who will receive a name label with a security code to put on their child and a corresponding security label for themselves.
+The parent or guardian must present their security label in order to sign out the child from our care.
+In the event that a parent or guardian is unable to present the security label, the appropriate Children’s Ministry Director will be contacted.
 The Children’s Ministry Director will be responsible for releasing the child to the care of a parent or guardian after discussing the surrounding circumstances with the parent or guardian.

 Sick Child Policy